NyboTV/TP_ETS2_Plugin/README.md

 	Status_Connected =      "Disconnected | Connected"
     Game =                  "Nothing Found! | ETS2 | ATS"

+    SleepTime =             "Shows how long do you have until you have to sleep" (Idk yet in which format this is)

     Speed =                 "0 (up to ∞)"   [Value is an Number!]
     RPM =                   "0 (up to ∞)"   [Value is an Number!]
     Gear =                  "N (up to ∞) | D1 (up to ∞)"